trakerr-com/trakerr-java/README.md

 # Trakerr - Java API client

 ## 3 Minute Install Guide using maven and log4j
 This is a combination of using maven and log4j.
 This guide assumes you have log4j set up.
 If this is your first time setting up log4j check out the log4j [docs](https://logging.apache.org/log4j/1.2/).
-Note our plugin is for log4j 1.2, although you may or may not be able to get it to work with log4j 2.
+Note: our plugin is for log4j 1.2, although you may or may not be able to get it to work with log4j 2.
 A plugin for log4j 2 is planned for a future release.

 Add us as a dependancy to your project's maven pom: